kintohub/kintohub-docs/docs/introduction/kintohub-workflow.md

 Your source code is what brings your applications to life.
 By empowering you to focus on your code, we believe you can innovate faster and build more amazing applications.

-[KintoBlocks](kintoblocks/introduction.md) help by wrapping _extra logic and infrastructure plumbing_ around your source code to make the project process easier.
+[KintoBlocks](kintoblocks/introduction.md) help by wrapping _extra logic and infrastructure plumbing_ around your source code to make the project creation process easier.
 However, you don't need to adopt any framework, you can just _use your current code as-is_.

  - [Website](kintoblocks/websites.md) KintoBlocks provide a __web endpoint__ (HTTP/HTTPS) by default.
  - [Microservice](kintoblocks/microservices.md) KintoBlocks are __lightweight apps and services__ supporting your backend.
 They can communicate amongst each other via the _internal network_.
 Many programming languages and frameworks are supported.